 The following charts are provided to give you an idea how the key specs of the Dewalt DCBL722P1 compare with handheld leaf blowers of similar voltage (between 18 and 24V).

-- Air exiting the nozzle of this blower can reach 125 MPH, which is quite a bit faster than most battery-operated handheld blowers between 18 and 24V.
+- Air exiting this blower's nozzle can reach speeds of 125 MPH, marking it as considerably swifter than most battery-operated handheld blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU07SM1 and its 143 MPH could be an option to consider.

-- For those prioritizing air volume, the Dewalt's DCBL722P1 delivers with a maximum airflow of 450 CFM (cubic feet per minute), surpassing most cordless handheld blowers.
+- Dewalt DCBL722P1 boasts an impressive airflow, reaching 450 CFM (Cubic Foot per Minute), positioning it amongst the most powerful cordless handheld blowers.
 If air volume is important to you, the Ryobi PBLLB01K, with 510 CFM, could be in your good books.

-- Its battery provides a maximum autonomy of 20 minutes, placing the DCBL722P1 on the lower end in terms of runtime among its cordless counterparts.
+- Autonomy-wise, with up to 20 minutes of autonomy on a full charge, the DCBL722P1 is on the low end when compared with other cordless handheld units of similar voltage.
 To enjoy the best possible autonomy in this category, you could have a look at the Ryobi PBLLB01K which offers up to 60 minutes of runtime.

 Price comparison